seegg/Barebone-state-management/README.md

 For async actions, add them under `asyncActions` when creating the store.
 Unlike synchronous actions where a new state is returned, async actions accepts a `setState` function as the first param, the new state needs to be pass to `setState` when updating the store.
-The state is instead the second param.

 ```ts
 import {createStore} from './barebone'